-The total pension liability for each of the defined benefit plans was measured as of June 30, 2019.
-The total pension liability for FRS was determined by an actuarial valuation dated July 1, 2019.
-For HIS, the total pension liability was determined by an actuarial valuation dated July 1, 2018.

-The total pension liability for each of the defined benefit plans, measured as of June 30, 2019, was determined by an actuarial valuation dated July 1, 2019, using the individual entry-age normal actuarial cost method and the following significant actuarial assumptions:
+The total pension liability for each of the defined benefit plans was measured as of June 30, 2020.
+The total pension liability for FRS was determined by an actuarial valuation dated June 30, 2020.
+The total pension liability for HIS was determined by an actuarial valuation dated June 30, 2020.
+The total pension liability for each of the plans was determined using the individual entry-age normal actuarial cost method and the following significant actuarial assumptions:

 FRS HIS

-Inflation 2.60% 2.60%
+Inflation 2.40% 2.40%

 Salary increases 3.25% 3.25%

-Investment rate of return 6.90% N/A
+Investment rate of return 6.80% N/A

-Discount rate 6.90% 3.50%
+Discount rate 6.80% 2.21%

-Mortality assumptions for both plans were based on the Generational RP-2000 with Projection Scale BB.
-For both plans, the actuarial assumptions used in the valuation dated July 1, 2018 were based on the results of an actuarial experience study for the period July 1, 2013, through June 30, 2018.
+Mortality assumptions for both plans were based on the PUB-2010 based table projected generationally with Scale MP-2018.
+The actuarial assumptions used in the FRS valuation dated June 30, 2020 were based on the results of an actuarial experience study for the period July 1, 2013, through June 30, 2018.
+No experience study has been completed for the HIS valuation, as it is on a pay-as-you-go basis, but the actuarial assumptions used for the valuation were based on certain results from the most recent experience study for FRS.

-The following changes in key actuarial assumptions occurred in 2019:
+The following changes in key actuarial assumptions occurred in 2020:

-- FRS: The long-term expected rate of return and the discount rate used to determine the total pension liability decreased from 7.0% to 6.9%. - HIS: The municipal bond index rate and the discount rate used to determine the total pension liability decreased from 3.87% to 3.5%.
+- FRS: The long-term expected rate of return and the discount rate used to determine the total pension liability decreased from 6.90% to 6.80%. - HIS: The municipal bond index rate and the discount rate used to determine the total pension liability decreased from 3.50% to 2.21% and the mortality assumption was changed from Generational RR-2000 with Projection Scale BB tables to PUB-2010 base table, projected generationally with Scale MP-2018.

 The long-term expected investment rate of return was not based on historical returns, but instead was based on a forward looking capital market economic model.
 Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption.
-For FRS, the table below summarizes the target allocation and best estimates of arithmetic and geometric real rates of return for each major asset class:
+For FRS, the table below summarizes the target allocation and best estimates of arithmetic and geometric real rates of return for each major asset class.

 Compound

 Annual Annual

 Target Arithmetic (Geometric) Standard

 Allocation Return Return Deviation

-Cash 1% 3.3% 3.3% 1.2%
+Cash 1.0% 2.2% 2.2% 1.2%

-Fixed income 18% 4.1% 4.1% 3.5%
+Fixed income 19.0% 3.0% 2.9% 3.5%

-Global equity 54% 8.0% 6.8% 16.5%
+Global equity 54.2% 8.0% 6.7% 17.1%

-Real estate (property) 10% 6.7% 6.1% 11.7%
+Real estate (property) 10.3% 6.4% 5.8% 11.7%

-Private equity 11% 11.2% 8.4% 25.8%
+Private equity 11.1% 10.8% 8.1% 25.7%

-Strategic investments 6% 5.9% 5.7% 6.7%
+Strategic investments 4.4% 5.5% 5.3% 6.9%

-100%
+100% •